MrDesjardins/stockgame/README.md

 ## Backlog

-- [ ] Load the stock information into the database
+- [ ] Clarify each day for the user area (vertical lines)
-- [ ] Create an api that take the user inputs and resutn a score
+- [ ] Create an api that take the user inputs and result a score
+- [ ] Show the solution that diff the user input and the stock price
+- [ ] Determine a logic to assign point (inside low/high gives X points, outside gives Y points)
+- [ ] Load the stock information into the database (name of the company, see symbols_valid_meta.csv)
 - [ ] Create user tables (user, user scores)
+- [ ] Remove hardcodeing URL from StockCanvas.tsx to use a environment variable
+- [ ] Obfuscate the Stock to avoid people cheating
+- [ ] Add a delay between submission to avoid people cheating
+- [ ] Add a leaderboard
+- [ ] Add a user registration
+- [ ] Add a user login
+- [ ] Add a user logout
+- [ ] Make the canvas more responsive (mobile friendly?)
+- [ ] Make the canvas draw with touch (mobile support?)

 ## Done